Baby Sling Smackdown

 Oh, wait.
 That’s me!
 Okay, here are the carriers I have loved and a couple I have hated:

-Baby Bjorn: This is what we used with Noah, although we cheaped out and bought the really basic model, without the additional strap/support across your lower back (I think that upgraded one is called the Active, and my sister LOVED hers).
+Baby Bjorn: This is what we used with my first son, Noah, although we cheaped out and bought the really basic model, without the additional strap/support across your lower back (I think that upgraded one is called the Active, and my sister LOVED hers).
 Mistake!
 As soon as your baby puts on a little bit of chub, the carrier starts feeling like you’re wearing a backwards backpack and puts a ton of strain on your shoulders.
 And Noah outgrew the maximum length of the Bjorn really, really quickly.
 (He WAS 95th percentile, though.)
 That said, it’s a really EASY carrier to use — ours got a second life this time around with our babysitter.
 She loved it.

-The New Native Baby Pouch: This was my belated attempt at a sling for Noah.
+The New Native Baby Pouch: This was my belated attempt at a sling for my first, Noah.
 I bought it in New York City simply because it was THERE and FOR SALE and I wanted to kill my stroller.
 Like, punt it down the subway steps and club it with a baseball bat.
 So I bought a sling.
 He was a bit old for it and I felt afterwards like I probably bought a size too small.
 I used it two or three times, max.

 This time, though.
 Oh, man, did I love that thing.
 It is about as basic as you can get in the pouch-style carriers.
 Over your shoulder, line up the seam under your boob, smush baby in there all fetal-style.
 It was PERFECT for a newborn.
 PERFECT for a newbie sling person.
 No buckles or rings or padding or wrapping…or any size adjustment options at all.
 Eeee.
 And this became a problem, once Ezra started heading up the growth charts as well — like I suspected before, I really did need the next size up.
 It’s just too darn tight.
 SO annoyed at myself.

 Hotsling: Speaking of sizing issues!
-I bought this one while I was pregnant with Ezra, although I really don’t know why, since it’s essentially the same as the New Native.
+I bought this one while I was pregnant with my second child, Ezra, although I really don’t know why, since it’s essentially the same as the New Native.
 Another basic pouch carrier, although available in pretty pretty fabrics.
 (Like you, I was really not interested in complicated, wrap-around-your-body, ultra-adjustable slings.)
 I SWEAR, according to the sizing charts, this thing SHOULD have fit me.
 I wasn’t in between sizes or anything.
 Way too big.
 Ezra always hung too low on my torso and it had a tendency to slip off my shoulder.
 (Which is weird, since the user reviews on the sling usually complain that they run small.)
 The fabric was also really rough and scratchy, although perhaps a few more washings may have softened it up.
-I didn’t bother to keep trying and passed it along to Isabel to try, since it ended up being beyond redundant, BECAUSE OF…
+I didn’t bother to keep trying and passed it along to my friend Isabel to try, since it ended up being beyond redundant, BECAUSE OF…

 The Rockin’ Baby Sling: This one was a gift, purchased on the recommendation of the fine ladies at Cool Mom Picks.
 And yes, it’s another freaking pouch carrier.
 BUT.
 Unlike the New Native or the Hotsling, it adjusts, via a hidden panel of zippers.
 This helps give this sling a best-of-both worlds quality — still pretty idiot-proof to use, but more flexible for different baby sizes and carrying positions.
 AND Jason and I can both use the same sling.
 (It’s also reversible, so I can wear the pretty design side out and Jason can flip it around to the basic brown color.)
 Totally awesome and highly recommended.